dwbango/Data_Science_Misc/insurance-demo/README.md

 	5. View the dashboard
-	• Upload the exported CSVs in the data/ folder to Power BI Service.
+Upload the exported CSVs in the data/ folder to Power BI Service.

+⸻

 Next Steps
 	•	Export model_results and feature_importances to CSV for web reporting.
 	•	Build and style the Power BI report in the Power BI Service.

- Future Works:
+Future Works
 	•	Set up an on-premises gateway for live SQL connectivity.

-⸻